xbeat/Machine-Learning/README.md

 Introduction to Commutative Algebra

 Commutative algebra is a branch of mathematics that studies commutative rings and their ideals.
 It forms the foundation for algebraic geometry and has applications in various fields, including cryptography and coding theory.

+## Explaining the Vanishing Gradient Problem in Neural Networks with Python

+The Vanishing Gradient Problem

+The vanishing gradient problem is a significant challenge in training deep neural networks.
+It occurs when the gradients of the loss function approach zero, making it difficult for the network to learn and adjust its parameters effectively.
+This issue is particularly prevalent in networks with many layers and certain activation functions.

 ## Introduction to LLM-based Text-to-SQL Integration